ancure-2004/AI-TimeTable/CODE_DOCUMENTATION.md

 ---

-## Testing the Fix
+## Testing the System

-### Verify Correct Teacher Assignment:
+### Test User Creation:

 1. Login as admin (admin@college.edu / admin123)

+2. Go to "Users" page from dashboard

+3. **Create a Teacher:**
+   - Click "+ Create Teacher"
+   - Fill in: Email, Password (min 6 chars), First/Last Name, Phone
+   - Select Department from dropdown
+   - Add Specialization
+   - Click "Create"
+   - Verify success message

+4. **Create a Student:**
+   - Click "+ Create Student"
+   - Fill in: Email, Password (min 6 chars), First/Last Name, Phone
+   - Enter unique Enrollment Number
+   - Select Program from dropdown
+   - Enter Semester (1-8) and Section (A-Z)
+   - Click "Create"
+   - Verify success message

+5. **Edit a User:**
+   - Click "Edit" button on any teacher or student
+   - Modify fields (email is read-only)
+   - Click "Update"
+   - Verify changes in table

+### Test Timetable Generation:

-2. Go to "Assign Subjects" page
+1. Go to "Assign Subjects" page
-   - Select a class (e.g., "B.Tech CS - Sem 3 - Section A")
+   - Select a class
    - View assigned subjects and their teachers
    - Note which teacher is assigned to each subject

-3. Go to "Generate Timetable"
+2. Go to "Generate Timetable"
    - Select the same class
    - Click "Generate Timetable"
    - Wait for generation (~5-10 seconds)

-4. View generated timetable
+3. View generated timetable
    - Check each subject in the timetable
-   - Verify teacher name matches the assignment from step 2
+   - Verify teacher name matches the assignment
-   - Example: "Cloud Computing" should show "Arun Pillai" (not "Deepak Shah")
+   - Example: "Cloud Computing" should show correct assigned teacher

-5. Success criteria:
+4. Success criteria:
    - ✅ Each subject taught by correct assigned teacher
    - ✅ No teachers teaching unassigned subjects
    - ✅ All constraints satisfied (no clashes, lunch break, etc.)